benj2468/cs92-crypto/hw6/activities.md

    4. key type (typically RSA),
    5. and key size (2048-bit minimum).
    6. (This is the same stuff that openssl asks for when generating & signing keys)
+   7. website URL
+      1. wildcard URLs
+   8. "Server app details for the host you install the certificate on"
 3. what liability they accept for these different levels of public-key cert.
    1. $1.25M, $1.75M, \$2M of warranty on the website (they don't really say what this warranty is for though...)
 I imagine it's damages if there are security breaches.
 4. how often they publish cert revocation lists